Transaction Finality

 Faster Finality: L2s enabling sub-minute finality.

-Cross-Chain Finality: Better cross-chain finality mechanisms.
+Cross-Chain Finality: Improved cross-chain finality mechanisms.

 Quantum-Safe Finality: Quantum-resistant finality mechanisms.